lpego/PICT/README.md

 On a browser (e.g. Firefox) go to: `192.168.137.148:8000`

 WORKS!
 Very basic and with some latency but not too bad.
+Attempting to make server restart itself upon changing preview parameters is a bit more tricky, does not do it automatically, needs more work.

 # TODOs
 Recording .mp4 has several problems: